 Credits

 Required Courses

 SOCL 101 Introduction to Sociology 3

 SOCL 205 Principles and Methods of Social Science Inquiry (with Lab) 4

 SOCL 221 Social Problems 3

 CRIM/SOCL 225 Introduction to Crime and Justice 3

 Total required course credit 13

 Restricted Electives At least 3 classes from the list below.
-Minimum 8 credits an 6 credits must be upper division. nd at least
+Minimum 8 credits and 6 credits must be upper division. nd at leas

 CRIM/SOCL 226 Introduction to Probation 3

 CRIM/SOCL 227 Introduction to Policing 3

 CRIM/SOCL 228 Race, Class, Gender and Crime 3

 CRIM/SOCL 324 Criminology 3

 CRIM/SOCL 325 Sociology of Deviance 3

 CRIM/SOCL 326 Juvenile Delinquency 3

 CRIM/SOCL 421 Criminal Justice Ethics 3

 CRIM/SOCL 423 Introduction to Corrections 4

-Other Courses which may be used to satisfy the Restr Electives Requirement include the following: ricted
+Other Courses which may be used to satisfy the Restr Electives Requirement include the following: icted

 SOCL 491 Independent Study 1-5

 SOCL 292/492 Seminar 1-3

 SOCL 293/493 Workshop 1-6

 Restricted Elective total 8

-Electives The total number of elective credits required for the minor will be determined by the number of courses a student elects to take which fulfill both the General Education requirements and the minor requirements.
+Electives The total number of elective credits required for the minor will be determined by the number of courses a student elects to take which fulfill both the General Education V 0-6

+requirements and the minor requirements.
 Electives should be chosen in consultation with an academic advisor.
-V 0-6

-Total minimum credits required for minor 21

-May satisfy General Education requirements.
-Certain courses in this program have prerequisites; student s should

-check the course descriptions for required prerequisites.
+Certain courses in this program have prerequisites; students should check the course descriptions for required prerequisites.